 Maybe most simply, she has natural, frequent, and in-person interactions that fill her craving for relationships and fulfill her needs as a new or veteran mother, while giving her an outlet to be the same thing for another mama.

 Will you join me in saying that scenario sounds incredible?
 Better yet—relieving?
 My heart aches for it.

 Yet sometimes, today, the village feels miles away.
 We live far away from family, or removed from our closest college friends.
 Our community of mamas is contained in the threads of comments on our smartphones, but not next door.

 I know in the blur of life we look for time-saving tips for dinner and effortless outfits for work and easy ways to get your toddler to eat veggies.
 Cheap date nights and 15 minutes a day of some activity to lose weight.
 Home organizing tips from the pros and career advice so you can rock your job.
 The one key phrase to use when disciplining your strong-willed child.
 Quick, easy ways to make your daily routine more manageable.

 “Yes, you can do it all!" is the message we hear.

-Can I respectfully call that out as a huge pile of poopy diapers?
+Can I respectfully call that out as a huge pile of dirty diapers?

-We try to contain a village-worth of work within our own efforts and it’s no wonder that we feel like we’re failing sometimes.
+We try to contain a village's worth of work within ourselves, and it's no wonder that we feel like we're failing sometimes.

 Weary mama, I know there are seasons of life that feel so tiring.
 I know you miss your girlfriends tremendously and that you quietly sometimes miss the days before babies, before responsibilities took up most of your day.
 Before the loneliness that working motherhood can sometimes bring.
 And the pounding guilt that follows those thoughts.